thomasj-s/thomasj-s.github.io/_posts/2020-08-26-Build-Project-2-HOF.md

   ![plot 5](https://github.com/thomasj-s/thomasj-s.github.io/blob/master/_posts/build_project_2_vis_5%20(1).jpg?raw=true)

-  From this, it appears that our second model retains a higher precision through the middle threshold areas, where a random forest classifier is set by default (.5)
+  From this, it appears that our second model retains a higher precision through the middle threshold areas, where a random forest classifier is set by default (.5).
+This might explain why our second model perfomed better on the test set.

+## Conclusion

+  In conclusion, this turned out to be a much harder task than I had anticipated.
+From the data cleaning, to the target distribution, to the small validation and test sets I had to work with.

+  Maybe we needed different features, maybe we needed a different model.
+The only thing for certain, is that predicting whether or not a Hall of Fame inductee will make it in on their first ballot, on stats alone, was a far more daunting task than I had anticipated.